slavkoss/fwphp/fwphp/glomodul/adrs/README.md

 # MINI3

-MINI3 is an extremely simple and easy to understand skeleton PHP application, reduced to the max.
+MINI3 is an extremely simple and easy to understand skeleton PHP application, max reduced.
-MINI3 is NOT a professional framework and it does not come with all the stuff real frameworks have.
+MINI3 is NOT a professional framework and it does not come with all the stuff real fws have.
 If you just want to
   - show some pages
   - do CRUD (few database calls)
   - little-bit of AJAX
   - without reading in massive documentations of highly complex professional frameworks
 then MINI3 might be very useful for you.
-MINI3 is easy to install, runs nearly everywhere and doesn't make things more complicated than necessary.
+MINI3 is easy to install, runs nearly everywhere, doesn't make things more complicated than necessary.

-History of this code (Changelog) shows that modern coding (OOP, namespaces, autoloading class scripts...)
-is difficult to learn but easy when we learn it :
+History of this code (Changelog) shows that modern coding (OOP, namespaces, autoloading class scripts...) is difficult to learn but easy when we learn it :
 1. original MINI, made by [JaoNoctus](https://github.com/JaoNoctus)
 2. [MINI](https://github.com/panique/mini) (panique original version)
 3. [MINI2](https://github.com/panique/mini2) (panique used Slim router)